swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 While playing and studying by yourself is an important part of your growth as a Go player, it's tough to stay enthuasiastic when you don't feel like you're a part of a larger community.
-For a time it may have seemed the English speaking online Go community was waning - many popular English Go blogs are now inactive or unavailable.
+For a time it even seemed the English speaking online Go community was waning - many once popular English Go blogs are now inactive or unavailable.
 But in reality, I believe the community just shifted towards more modern forms of community building better suited to drawing people into the